What’s the Deal with Instagram Reels?

-After you’ve finished recording, you will also see 2 arrows on either side of the shutter button that you used to record.
-If you select the arrow on the left it will replay the clip you just recorded.
-And when you tap the left arrow you can trim or delete the clip.
+After you’ve finished recording, you will also see two arrows on either side of the shutter button that you used to record.
+If you select the arrow on the left, it will replay the clip you just recorded.
+And when you tap the left arrow, you can trim or delete the clip.

-Similar to other edit options, to trim the clip(s), select the scissors icon.
-From there you will be able to slide the start and end times.
-Once you are happy with the edits, tap Trim in the top right corner.
+Similar to other edit options, select the scissors icon to trim the clip(s).
+You will be able to slide the start and end times; once you are happy with the edits, tap Trim in the top right corner.

-And if for whatever reason you want to trash the clip you created, just tap on the trash can icon and confirm your choice.
+And if, for whatever reason, you want to trash the clip you created, tap on the trash can icon and confirm your choice.

 To get back to the reels camera, tap on the arrow pointing right.